Bridging factor and sparse models: Introduction

-Third, the methodology proposed here contributes to the forecasting literature.
-For instance, in the second application considered in this paper, we build forecasting models for a large cross-section of macroeconomic variables.
+Second, the methodology proposed here contributes to the forecasting literature.
+For instance, in the second application considered in this paper, we build forecasting models based on a large cross-section of macroeconomic variables.
 We call this method the \texttt{FarmPredict}.
-We show that the combination of factors and a sparse regression strongly outperforms the traditional principal component regression as in Stock and Watson (2002a,b) .
+We show that combining factors and a sparse regression strongly outperforms the traditional principal component regression as in \cite{jSmW2002b}.
 Therefore, \texttt{FarmPredict} can be an additional contribution to the forecasting and machine learning toolkit.
-The method can be easily extended to a multivariate setting combining factor-augmented vector autoregressions (FAVAR) as in \citet{bBjBpE2005} with sparse vector models as in \citet{aKlC2015} and \citet{rMmMeM2019}.
-Hence, we contribute to the debate in \citet{illusion2017}.
+The method can be easily extended to a multivariate setting combining factor-augmented vector autoregressions (FAVAR) as in \cite{bBjBpE2005} and sparse vector models as in \cite{aKlC2015} and \cite{rMmMeM2019}.
+Our methodology can also be applied in areas beyond economics.
+For example, it can be useful to construct forecasting models for the spread of infectious diseases, such as COVID-19, by taking into account co-movements and spillovers among different locations.

-Fourth, we show consistency of factor estimation based on the residuals of a first-step regression.
+Third, we show the consistency of factor estimation based on the residuals of a first-step regression.
 Our results hold for both parametric (linear or nonlinear) and nonparametric first stage.
 A high-dimensional first stage is also allowed.
-Note that, current results in the literature consider that factors are estimated based on observed data and our derivations favor a much more flexible and general setup \citep{jBsN2002,jBsN2003,jBsN2006}.
-More specifically, our methodology favors settings where there are both observed and latent factors, as well as trend-stationary data.
-In the later, the trend can be first removed by (nonparametric) first-stage regression.
-In addition, whenever the unobserved factors and the observed covariates are correlated, the method proposed in \citet{mhP2006} can be used and all or results follow directly.
+Note that current results in the literature consider that factors are estimated based on observed data, and our derivations favor a much more flexible and general setup \citep{Bai2003,jBsN2002,jBsN2006}.
+More specifically, our methodology allows settings where there are both observed and latent factors and trend-stationary data.
+In the latter, the trend can be first removed by (nonparametric) first-stage regression.
+Whenever the unobserved factors and the observed covariates are correlated, the method proposed in \cite{mhP2006} can be used, and all results follow directly.